CaravanaCloud/Anonymouse/README.md

 # Anonymouse

+Replaces personal identifiable information with fake data ("Julio Faerman", 09/01/1980 -> "Jhon Doe", 01/01/1501).

-Prevent data leaks from test environments by erasing all Personally Identifiable Information, but still retaining relationships and semantics for bug reproduction and forensics.
+- Prevent data leaks from test environments by erasing all Personally Identifiable Information, but still retaining relationships and semantics for bug reproduction and forensics.
+- Comply with data privacy regulations (GDPR, LGPD, ...)

 # Current Status